whitehatjourney/raspberry-pi-passive-dropbox/README.md

 ## Project Setup Overview

 - Installed Raspberry Pi OS
-- Enabled SSH for remote access
+- Enabled SSH for remote access during setup
 - Connected the Pi to the network via Ethernet
 - Configured `tcpdump` to:
   - Capture all visible traffic